kipyegonrotich/yoloip4/explanationIP3.md

 Executes <playbook.yaml> to provision the VM

 ### Playbook setup
+Clone yolo project repository

+**This play ensures the target machine is ready by installing Git and cloning the source code for the e-commerce project.
+It's a setup step before deploying the app (MongoDB, frontend, backend).**

 Ensure Docker Network Exists
 ```
 - name: Ensure Docker network exists